top of page

 Dec 1, 20249 min read

-How I teach speciation with a stock and flow model
+How I teach speciation (without PowerPoint)

 Teaching about natural selection gives a mechanism for how species change but it doesn't directly address how one species can diverge...